zrythm/zrythm/doc/user/editing/common-operations.rst

 Undo/Redo
 ---------
 Most actions in Zrythm are undoable, which means that you can go back to the state before that action was made, or you can come back to a state that you undo'ed from.

 For example, if you create a MIDI note and press undo, the MIDI note will be deleted (Zrythm goes back into the state where the MIDI note did not exist).
-Pressing the Redo button will create the note again, and you can go back between Undo and Redo as many times as you want.
+Pressing the :guilabel:`Redo` button will create the note again, and you can go back between :guilabel:`Undo` and :guilabel:`Redo` as many times as you want.

+It is also possible to go back/forth more than one action, by clicking the arrow next to the :guilabel:`Undo` and :guilabel:`Redo` buttons.

+.. todo:: Show screenshot.

 The shortcuts for undo and redo are
 :kbd:`Control-z` and :kbd:`Control-Shift-z`.

 .. warning:: If you Undo and then perform a new action, the Redo history will be deleted.

 Object Operations
 -----------------